tsirbiladze/todo/scripts/README.md

 - `fs` for file system operations
 - `https` for downloading files (download-sample-sounds.js and fetch-real-sounds.js only)
 - `path` for handling file paths
+- Shell scripts use bash and common Unix utilities

-No external dependencies are required to run these scripts.
+No external dependencies are required to run these scripts, except for:
+- `yt-dlp` for download-sounds.sh (will attempt to install if missing)
+- `ffmpeg` for trim-sounds.sh (must be installed separately)